melusc/truth-table/readme.md

 If `includeSteps` is set to `false`, it will omit all steps and only return columns of the variables and the full statement.

+By default, it will sort the variables alphabetically.
+Set `sortVariables` to `false` to keep variables in order of appearance.

 The input is passed to [`parseOperation`](#parseoperation) so it will throw the same errors.